 Some sponsors place additional rules on grantmaking, such as a minimum grant amount, based on the size of the fund.
 Donor-advised funds currently have no annual distribution requirement.
 Some sponsors require donors to use their fund at least once in a year or once in a three-year period.
 For instance, the Community Foundation for Greater Atlanta has instituted the following addendum to its fund agreement: “If there are no gifts to a donor-advised fund for 36 consecutive months and the foundation has not received a grant recommendation from the advisor during the same 36-month period, the Foundation will attempt to contact the advisor… the funds shall be used to support the Foundation’s charitable activities based on the Foundation’s spending policy at the time….
 If the advisor chooses to become engaged in advising the fund, such privilege will revert back to such advisor.

 Varying rules on perpetuity…

 Many sponsors place limits on the number of successor generations to the DAF.
 For example, a DAF may only last the duration of the donor’s lifetime, or may be passed on once to the next generation, before the assets become part of the general endowment of the sponsor organization—meaning, the donor’s successors will no longer have advisory privileges.
 Other DAFs may last longer, even in perpetuity, if donors set it up that way.
 It’s important to get clear on what the sponsor organization offers and restricts.
-Note: Contact NCFP for sample agreements for setting up a multi-generational DAF at each of the primary sponsor organization types.

 Next in the DAF Guide: What are sponsor organizations and what are the different types of sponsor organizations for DAFs?